Markov traces on degenerate cyclotomic Hecke algebras: Non-normalized Markov traces

-Now we an prove Theorem~\ref{Them:Markov-BK} in Introduction. \begin{proof}[Proof of Theorem~\ref{Them:Markov-BK}] (M1, M3--M5) follow directly by (\ref{Equ:tr-def-JM}) and (M2) follows by applying Theorem~\ref{Them:ab=ba}.
-Note that having proved the existence, the uniqueness of $\mathrm{Tr}$ follows immediately, since for any $x\in H_{n+1}(\bu)$, $\mathrm{Tr}(x)$ can be clearly computed inductively using rules (M1)--(M4) and linearity. \end{proof}
+Now we can prove Theorem~\ref{Them:Markov-BK} in Introduction. \begin{proof}[Proof of Theorem~\ref{Them:Markov-BK}] (M1), (M3)--(M5) follow directly by Eq.~\eqref{Equ:tr-def-JM} and (M2) follows by applying Theorem~\ref{Them:ab=ba}.
+Note that having proved the existence, the uniqueness of $\mathrm{Tr}$ follows immediately.
+Indeed Theorem~\ref{Them:Inductive-basis} shows that $\mathrm{Tr}(x)$ can be clearly computed inductively using rules (M1)--(M4) for any $x\in H_{n+1}(\boldsymbol{u})$. \end{proof}